hyf1888/JustLend-DAO-Doc/docs/developers/supply_and_borrow_market/sbmV2.md

 <br>

 ### **TRX Provider**
-Since both the Moolah Market and MoolahVault operate with TRC20 tokens, WTRX is used as a wrapped version of TRX.
-Users can interact directly with TRX through the TRXProvider, which internally handles the conversion between TRX and WTRX before executing the corresponding operations in the market or vault.
+Since both the Moolah Market and Moolah Vault operate with TRC20 tokens, WTRX is used as a wrapped version of TRX.
+Users can interact directly with TRX through the TRX Provider, which internally handles the conversion between TRX and WTRX before executing the corresponding operations in the market or vault.

 #### **1. Deposit**